What is Physiotherapy?

 Sports Rehabilitation – this involves movement analysis to determine how a person can adjust their body position during a specific activity, in order to correct a painful movement.
 This technique not only applies to sports enthusiasts but to anyone experiencing pain during activities of daily life.

 Therapeutic tape is placed over and around soft tissue and joints in order to either give support or prevent over-contraction.
 It is used to offload affected structures in order to alleviate pain and swelling and to allow recovery.
-It is also used to support muscles and ligaments in order to optomise normal movement.
+It is also used to support muscles and ligaments in order to optimise normal movement.

-Transcutaneous Electrical Nerve Stimulation (TENS) - a TENS machine is a small, battery operated machine that delivers an electric current to the affected area via two electrodes (self-adhesive patches); the tingling sensation produced by the current can help block or suppress pain signals to your brain.
-These machines can be loaned so they can be used throughout the day
+Transcutaneous Electrical Nerve Stimulation (TENS) – a TENS machine is a small, battery operated machine that delivers an electric current to the affected area via two electrodes (self-adhesive patches); the tingling sensation produced by the current can help block or suppress pain signals to your brain.

 Ultrasound – high-frequency sound waves can treat deep tissue injuries by stimulating blood circulation and cell activity; it can help reduce pain and muscle spasm and speed up healing.